ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 * On a roll of 1, this player becomes 'Rooted':

-- A Rooted player cannot move from the square they currently occupy for any reason, voluntarily or otherwise, until the end of this drive, or until they are Knocked Down or Placed Prone.
+&emsp;- A Rooted player cannot move from the square they currently occupy for any reason, voluntarily or otherwise, until the end of this drive, or until they are Knocked Down or Placed Prone.

-- A Rooted player may perform any action available to them provided they can do so without moving.
+&emsp;- A Rooted player may perform any action available to them provided they can do so without moving.
 For example, a Rooted player may perform a Pass action but may not move before making the pass, and so on.

 * On a roll of 2+, this player continues their activation as normal.